 Orchestra Lumos meets you where you are, throughout your neighborhoods—in concert halls, schools, libraries, churches, and even breweries.

-Our Palace Series at the Palace Theatre, is where you will experience our full orchestra and hear great orchestral music of the masters in classical music as well as music from some newer generations of composers.
-These concerts are offered twice within a weekend, on Saturday night at 7:30pm and Sunday afternoon at 3pm.
+Our Palace Series at the Palace Theatre is where you will experience our full orchestra and hear great orchestral music of the masters in classical music as well as music from some newer generations of composers.
+These concerts are offered twice within a weekend, on Saturday night at usually at 7:30pm (or 7:00 pm on Saturday May 25) and Sunday afternoons at 3pm.

-Our Small Space Series are intimate, immersive concerts created and performed by our musicians in a venue near you.
+Our Small Space Series are intimate, immersive concerts created and performed by our musicians in a venues across Fairfield County and Westchester, from Rye to Bridgeport.
+Start times vary – please check our website.

 What should I wear?